jsdaiustc/RV_ESPRIT/README.md

 # RV_ESPRIT
-MATLAB codes for the paper: "Frequency Estimation of Vibration Signals: A Subspace Approach for Bearing Fault Diagnosis"
+MATLAB codes for the paper: Changjie Li, Zheng Cao, Shanliang Li, Jisheng Dai, "Frequency Estimation of Vibration Signals: A Subspace Approach for Bearing Fault Diagnosis."
+IEEE Sensors Journal, 2024.

 "Experiment_fig5.m" will generate Fig. 5 in the paper.